morrownr/8814au/README.md

 #### Step 10: Run the installation script ( install-driver.sh )

-Note: Solus Linux does not support dkms and will require a manual build.
-See `Manual build instructions` below.

-Note: For automated builds, use _NoPrompt_ as an option.
+Note: For automated builds (non-interactive), use _NoPrompt_ as an option.

 ```
 sudo ./install-driver.sh